nbbj-digital/stroll/README.md

 npm i @nbbj/stroll
 ```

-### Environment Variables
+### Environment Variables & API Provisioning

 Before using this module, the `GMAPS_KEY` environment variable must be set on your machine with your specific Google Maps API Key.
+Additionally, you must provision your Google account for access to these specific Google Maps APIs: Directions API, Geocoding API, Maps JavaScript API, Places API, and Street View Static API.

+**This package will not working without the following configurations and provisions**, so please make sure to check those settings if you are getting errors.

 #### User API Usage Notice